stereotype441/language/resources/type-system/inference.md

     compile-time error (_wrong number of type arguments supplied_).

-  - Otherwise, `F` must have at least one formal type parameter, and there must be zero type arguments `T` (_in other words, type arguments must be inferred_).
+  - Otherwise, `F` must have at least one formal type parameter, and there must be zero type arguments `T` (_in other words, type arguments will be inferred_).
 Then:

     - Initialize `C` to an empty list of type constraints.